harfbuzz/harfbuzz/CONFIG.md

 # Configuring HarfBuzz

 Most of the time you will not need any custom configuration.
-The configuration options provided by `configure` or `cmake` should be enough.
+The configuration options provided by `configure` or `meson` should be enough.
 In particular, if you just want HarfBuzz library plus hb-shape / hb-view utilities, make sure FreeType and Cairo are available and found during configuration.